spgitmonish/ParticleFilter/README.md

 > **NOTE:**
 >  On mac when running install-mac.sh, if you run into issues,
-> *cmake* with
+> replace the line *cmake* with the following:

 > *cmake -DOPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/1.0.2k -DOPENSSL_LIBRARIES=/usr/local/Cellar/openssl/1.0.2k/lib ..*

-After following the instructions, the simulator should show how the particle filter works, here is a gif which shows how the simulator works and the message shown if the particle filter works correctly.
+After following the instructions, the simulator should show how the particle filter works, here is a gif of the simulator at work.

 <p align="center">
    <img src="images/SimulatorMedia/SimulatorGif.gif">